laszlocsontos/uwatch/README.md

 # UWatch

+### Story

+I often receive URLs to funny YouTube videos from colleagues and friends.
+If I click on one of those, YouTube starts playing it automatically.
+Before doing so, I'd like to see the context (ie. title) and decide if I really have to watch it or should set it aside.

 ### Goal

 UWatch is descriptive link generator for streaming video sites (eg. YouTube).
 The main goal of the project is to assist users in sharing human-readable link.